akshay-and-ben/Experiment-A1-Code/README.md

 Below is a list detailing the contents of the attached files in the 'Experiment-A1-Code' folder and their function in relation to the overarching goal of producing the galactic catalogue:

-    1. A1 Histogram Plot - plots a histogram of pixel values in the image and calculates the mean background value
+    1. A1 Histogram Plot.py: Plots a histogram of pixel values in the image and calculates the mean background value.
+    2. A1 Astronomical Imaging Code:
-    2. Manually mask blooming stars, and remove edges of image due to increased noise
+        - Manually mask blooming stars, and remove edges of image due to increased noise.
-    3. Identifies galaxies present within the image and notes the positions
+        - Identifies galaxies present within the image and notes the positions.
-    4. Uses the positions in aperture photometry using the Astropy module to determine the total flux through a variable aperture, the local background for each galaxy, and return a list of corrected aperture fluxes.
+        - Uses the positions to perform aperture photometry from tools in the Asttropy module to determine the total flux through a variable aperture, the local background for each galaxy, and return a list of corrected aperture fluxes.
-    5. Plots the data in the form log(N(<m)) vs m, and fits a linear fit to it using the scipy.optimize.curvefit module
+        - Plots a number count of log(N(<m)) vs m, and fits a linear function to it using the scipy.optimize.curvefit module.
-    6. Writes the data to a csv file for external analysis.
+        - Writes the pertaining data to a CSV file for further analysis.
+    3. Testing Code - Single Pixel: Assesses if the A1 Astronomical Imaging Code can identify single pixels (caused by single photons incident on the CCD)
+    4. Testing Code - Single Star : Assesses if the A1 Astronomical Imaging Code can identify sources in the image
+    5. Testing Code - Two Stars   : Assesses if the A1 Astronomical Imaging Code can identify two independent sources in the image
+    6. Testing Code - Two Stars and Pixel: Assesses if the A1 Astronomical Imaging Code can identify two independent sources as in (5) and differentiate these from single pixel events as in (3)